Faravenas/Hangman/README.md

 ## Note
 - data.txt contains 3000 common english words.
 You can changed it, maintaining the same name.
-- Script only tested on Python Python 3.8.9
+- Script only tested on Python 3.8.9